vahidalvandi/v2ray-docker-compose/README.md

 Follow these steps to set up V2Ray, Caddy (Web server) and CDN:

-1. On the CDN panel, create an `A` record pointing to the server IP with the proxy option turned off.
+1. In the CDN panel, create an `A` record for the server IP with the proxy disabled.
 1. Install Docker and Docker-compose ([Official Documanetation](https://docs.docker.com/engine/install/#supported-platforms)).
 1. Run `git clone https://github.com/miladrahimi/v2ray-docker-compose.git` to download this repository.
-1. Run `./utils/bbr.sh` to setup BBR in order to speed up server network.
-1. Run `cd v2ray-caddy-cdn` to change the directory.
+1. Run `cd v2ray-docker-compose/v2ray-caddy-cdn` to change the directory.
 1. Run `cat /proc/sys/kernel/random/uuid` to generate a UUID.
 1. Replace `<UPSTREAM-UUID>` in `v2ray.json` with the generated UUID.
 1. Replace `<EXAMPLE.COM>` in `caddy/Caddyfile` with your domain/subdomain.
 1. Run `docker-compose up -d`.
 1. Visit your domain/subdomain in your web browser.
    Wait until the [homepage](https://github.com/miladrahimi/v2ray-docker-compose/blob/master/v2ray-caddy-cdn/caddy/web/index.html) is loaded.
-1. On the CDN panel, turn the proxy option on for the record created in the first step.
+1. In the CDN panel, enable the proxy option for the record created during the first step.
-1. Run `./vmess.py` to generate client configuration (link).
+1. Run `./vmess.py` to generate client configuration link.
+1. (Optional) Run `./../utils/bbr.sh` to setup BBR and speed up the server network.

 **Notes**
 - If you prefer using NGINX as your web server, please refer to [V2RAY_NGINX_CDN](docs/V2RAY_NGINX_CDN.md).